-I don’t know how much you know about my site and recipes, but my top performing post is my Perfect Yeast Doughnuts recipe.
-(We’ll see how long it lasts since my Custard Peach Pie recipe has been coming on strong for 6 months, now.)
+I don’t know how much you know about my site and recipes, but my top performing post is my perfect yeast doughnuts recipe.
+(We’ll see how long it lasts since my custard peach pie recipe has been coming on strong for 6 months, now.)

 As an Amazon Associate I earn from qualifying purchases.

 I cannot tell you how many times the photo above has been stolen online.
 In fact, I flew to Scotland a few years ago and discovered that someone was using it on a sandwich board to promote their business (without as much as asking my permission)!
-I was livid; mostly because he was very rude and didn’t even apologize.

-Another reader named Laura told me her children were allergic to eggs and dairy, so I’ve had it in the back of my mind to try and make the vegan version for quite some time.
+Another reader named Laura told me her children were allergic to eggs and dairy, so I’ve had it in the back of my mind to try and make vegan doughnuts for quite some time.

-So here is the recipe for the Perfect Vegan Doughnuts, with a printable recipe below.
+There’s a printable recipe below.
 If you make them, please let me know what you think!

 Perfect Vegan Doughnuts